 Pour the cake batter gently over the pineapple and cherries until it covers everything.
-Level out with a spatula as needed.
+Level out with a rubber spatula as needed.

 Bake for about 30-35 minutes, or until a toothpick inserted in the center comes out clean.

-Let the cake cool on a wire for about 5 minutes.
+Let the cake cool on a wire rack for about 5 minutes.
 If the cake is not very flat, it may help to cut a small amount off to make it level.
 When you flip the cake, if the bottom is bowed, the cake may crack as it settles.